jessequinn/hbsis/README.md

 python manage.py test
 ```

-If there is a problem, please do not hestisitate in contacting me.
+If there is a problem, please do not hesitate in contacting me.